-“Wait a Minute Mr. Postman” (The Marvelettes) and “Return to Sender” (Elvis Presley) were two major pop hits of the 1960s.
+“Please Mr. Postman” (The Marvelettes) and “Return to Sender” (Elvis Presley) were two major pop hits of the 1960s.
 Among many others songs, they tell the story of young lovers desperately trying to communicate with the object of their affection via hand-written and posted letters.

 Wooing and winning one’s teenage heartthrob through hand-written letters!
 To many of the modern generation, this must seem like a quaint, and perhaps even crazy idea.
 With email, SMS, social media, and other electronic revolutions in communication, no one would rely on “snail mail” to achieve such an important purpose.

 However, in a certain sense the humble hand-written letter, and the humble adhesive postage stamp used to send it on its way, represent a more far-reaching revolution in human history than all of these new-fangled electronic communication media combined.
 The adhesive postage stamp truly deserves a place of honor on my list of “extraordinary ordinary things.”
 Continue reading